dancomanlive/dagger-fastapi-llm-demo/services/workflow_composer_service/README.md

 ### Configuration

-The service uses YAML configuration files in the `config/` directory:

-- `config/registry.yaml` - Service and activity definitions
-- `config/workflows/` - Workflow definitions
-- `config/workflow_examples.yaml` - Example patterns for LLM guidance
+The service uses dynamic discovery with no static configuration files required.
+All services and activities are discovered automatically from running Temporal workers and their metadata endpoints.

 ### Example LLM Interaction